Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
-Tunisia’s exchange rate is flexible compared to HK dollar.
-The HKD-TND relationship typically doesn’t make sharp movements but instead shifts over time.
-Factors that influence the exchange rate include interest rates, economic stability, and inflation.
+Tunisia’s exchange rate is flexible compared to the Singapore dollar.
+The SGD-TND relationship typically doesn’t make sharp movements, but instead shifts over time.
+Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Documents needed for sending to and receiving money in Tunisia

-To send money to Tunisia from Hong Kong, you’ll need a government-issued ID and other documents, while documents needed to pick up money in Tunisia may be different by company.
+To send money to Tunisia from Singapore, you’ll need government-issued ID and other documents, while documents needed to pick up money in Tunisia may be different by company.

-To send money from Hong Kong to Tunisia, you’ll need documentation and details that include:
+To send money from Singapore to Tunisia, you’ll need documentation and details that include:

 - Recipient information.
 Submit your recipient’s name as it appears on their ID, along with their phone number and Tunisian bank account information.

 Documents to receive money in Tunisia

 To pick up money in person, documentation can include:

 - Transfer number.
 The person sending you money can forward the transfer’s confirmation details — called a PIN, a MTCN, a reference number or a tracking number, depending on the company.